ashwnacharya/ashwnacharya.github.io/_posts/2024-01-08-social-media-engagement-model.markdown

 Having recently relocated from 🇮🇳 to 🇳🇱, my ability to stay in my new country is closely tied to maintaining my employment here.
 Having a website and writing down things is a worthwhile endeavour in that regard: hopefully it serves as a public "proof of competence" and enhances my employability.

-Earlier.
-I was happy with just accumulating knowledge and experience and not really concerned about putting out proof.
+Earlier, I was happy with just accumulating knowledge and experience and not really concerned about putting out proof.
 This was largely due to my lack of skills necessary for crafting well-edited content.
 I am mostly a consumer and seldom a creator of well-crafted text.
 Also, not having public proof hasn't held me back from finding meaningful opportunities.

 However, with GenerativeAI being a thing now, obtaining competent editorial feedback is no longer a challenge.